afhoffman/fteulator/README.md

 # FTEUlator

 This is a simple tool to help Full Time Equivalent (FTE) estimation.
+The intent is to think through activities involved with a project or duty, add them individually, and get some idea of what the FTE estimate is.

+A known issue is that the table will not allow you to add more than 5 activities at a time.
+You can add them, but they won't be displayed.
+Doing more than 5 things is ill-advised, anyway.
+For now, the "project name" field is only cosmetic with the intent of make it easier to add some sort of import/export functionality in the future.

 Some assumptions that are made throughout:

 - 1 FTE = 2080 hours
 - 1 Month = 2080/12 =
   173 1/3 hours
 - 1 Sprint = 2 weeks = 80 hours.
+- PoP = Period of Performance = project duration in hours.

+An activity that is 8 hours per day for 1 year is 1 FTE.
+If the project lasts 6 months, the total effort for that activity over the period of performance is 0.5 FTE.

 The application can be run as a single page application (SPA) or Progressive Web Application (PWA) via Quasar, as a native desktop application (Linux, mac,